kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ### Single user
 Run the following commands to set up and deploy Kubeflow for a single user without any authentication.

+By default, the IBM configuration is using [Kubeflow pipeline with Tekton Backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
+If you want to use Kubeflow pipeline with Argo Backend, please modify and uncomment the `argo` and `kfp-argo` applications inside the `kfctl_ibm.yaml` below and remove the `kfp-tekton`, `tektoncd-install`, and `tektoncd-dashboard` applications.

 ```
 # Set KF_NAME to the name of your Kubeflow deployment.
 This also becomes the
 # name of the directory containing your configuration.